josh-collinsworth/joco-sveltekit/src/routes/blog/posts/never-use-px-for-font-size.md

 <SideNote>

-In case you didn't know: screens display things with a grid of colored lights called pixels.
-One pixel is one colored light on the display; the smallest possible "dot" it's capable of showing.
+Screens display images using a grid of colored lights called pixels.
+One pixel is one colored light on the display; the smallest possible "dot" the hardware is capable of rendering.
+This is what I mean by "literal," "actual" or "device" pixels in this section; a pixel in the physical world.

 </SideNote>